slcs-jsc/jurassic/docs/manual/installation.md

 - Using an MPI-enabled build without `mpicc` or an MPI runtime
 - Mismatches between compile-time and runtime MPI environments
 - Incorrect OpenMP settings
+- Runtime linker errors caused by missing shared-library paths

-If you encounter problems, consult the build output carefully and verify that your compiler and MPI environment are correctly configured.
+If you encounter problems, consult the build output carefully and verify that your compiler, library paths, and MPI environment are correctly configured.
 Additional help may be available through the project maintainers.

+!!! warning "Bundled shared libraries"
+    When using the bundled dynamic libraries, executables may need the library directory in `LD_LIBRARY_PATH` at runtime:

+    ```bash
+    export LD_LIBRARY_PATH=/path/to/jurassic/libs/build/lib:$LD_LIBRARY_PATH
+    ```

+    The example scripts in `projects/` set this path automatically for the default bundled-library layout.

 ------------------------------------------------------------------------